 Can You Install a Countertop Microwave in a Cabinet?

 If we put the microwave in a cabinet below, can’t we have the best of both worlds?

-With oven-to-table quality ceramic turntable platter, the Sharp Matte Black Carousel Convection Microwave Oven is a simple, safe, microwave oven that can be built into your cabinets.
+If you are looking to clear up counter space, you can install a microwave in a cabinet with the proper precautions.
+With an oven-to-table quality ceramic turntable platter, the Sharp Matte Black Carousel Convection Microwave Oven is a simple, safe, microwave oven that can be built into your cabinets.
 In fact, there is even an optional stainless steel trim kit for a modern design.

 Free Up Counter Space with a Microwave Drawer

 An alternative solution to save counter space without giving up a most loved appliance would be to incorporate a Sharp Microwave Drawer into your kitchen.
 With its hidden controls, the drawer will be far more of a challenge for any curious child looking for a new toy.
 It can be placed below a kitchen island or in any type of standard cabinetry and will give you both an easier cooking and cleanup experience, who wouldn’t want that?

 It is better to be safe than sorry in our book, so we recommend leaving your countertop microwave where it belongs.